EdnahM/simply_dockerized/README.md

 # simply_dockerized Application

 Download the application.

-git clone
+### git clone --branch EdnahM https://github.com/EdnahM/simply_dockerized.git
+This is to clone the specific branch of EdnahM

+### Docker installation.
-Install Docker if not installed on your machine.
+- Install Docker if not installed on your machine.

-#### Docker installation.
-One can  test the docker installation using docker -v Docker version will be indicated
+- One can  test the docker installation using docker -v
+- Docker version will be indicated

+### cd into simply_dockerized
+cd simply dockerized

+### run the start,sh file by either the two commands below.
+#### chmod +X start.sh
+#### ./start.sh

+or

+sudo bash start.sh

+One can play around with the flask application.
+# Happy Codding!!!!!